openmc-dev/openmc/examples/serialized_custom_source/README.md

 should see a ring "imprint" as well as a higher flux to the right side (since the custom source has all particles moving in the positive x direction).

-Once built, you can edit the serialised_source.xml file to change the radius of the sampled ring or the energy of the sampled particles.
+Once built, you can edit the serialized_source.xml file to change the radius of the sampled ring or the energy of the sampled particles.